InsaLan/frontend-insalan.fr/README.md

-# Insalan Frontend
+# InsaLan Frontend

 ## Description

-This is the frontend of the Insalan website.
+This is the frontend of the InsaLan website.
 It is a Vue.js application.
 It is served by a Nginx server.
 It is part of the [insalan.fr](https://insalan.fr) infrastructure and is deployed with the [infra-insalan.fr](https://github.com/InsaLan/infra-insalan.fr) repository.